 Syria's security branches consistently provided grossly inadequate food to detainees in their care further weakening the detainees' health.
 Many of the 6,786 victims depicted in the Caesar photographs appear severely emaciated: their ribs are prominently visible, stomachs shrunken, and pelvis bones dramatically pronounced.
 Dr. Mohammed Ayyash, a doctor working for the Syrian Association for Missing and Conscience Detainees who reviewed all of the detainee photographs, found that 2,936 of the victims, or 43 percent, appear emaciated.
-Physicians for Human Rights found that six of the victims in the subset of 72 photographs (representing 19 victims) they reviewed suffered from starvation, and in four of the cases starvation is likely to have contributed to the victim's death.95
+Physicians for Human Rights found that six of the victims in the subset of 72 photographs (representing 19 victims) they reviewed suffered from starvation, and in four of the cases starvation is likely to have contributed to the victim's death.96

 Detainees interviewed for this report said they received such meager amounts of food that they lost their strength a few months into their detention period.
-Suleiman Ali (not his real name), a defector who was later detained, told Human Rights Watch that he weighed 75 kilograms at the beginning of his detention, but lost 35 kilograms in six months.96
+Suleiman Ali (not his real name), a defector who was later detained, told Human Rights Watch that he weighed 75 kilograms at the beginning of his detention, but lost 35 kilograms in six months.97

 Guards gave each cell a limited amount of food, which detainees then distributed among themselves.
-Several detainees said the shawish in their cell took far more than his fair
+Several detainees said the shawish in their cell took far more than his fair share for himself, and sometimes for other prisoners who helped him enforce cell rules.
+The remaining detainees divided themselves into eating groups of between eight and ten prisoners who shared a small quantity of food.

-Human Rights Watch interview with Bashar, May 28, 2014.
+95 Human Rights Watch interview with Bashar, May 28, 2014.

-&lt;sup>95 "In-Custody Deaths of Syrian Detainees: Forensic Analysis of Digital Photographs for Assessment of Trauma" written by Nizam Peerwani for Physicians for Human Rights, September 11, 2015.
+96 "In-Custody Deaths of Syrian Detainees: Forensic Analysis of Digital Photographs for Assessment of Trauma" written by Nizam Peerwani for Physicians for Human Rights, September 11, 2015.
 On file with Human Rights Watch.

-&lt;sup>96 Human Rights Watch interview with Suleiman Ali, June 16, 2105.
+97 Human Rights Watch interview with Suleiman Ali, June 16, 2105.